5 Tips for Passing the Google AdWords Certification ExamsWednesday, June 20, 2012

 - You can go back through the questions as many times as you want before the time runs out.
 The software allows you to either scroll through them one at a time or use a handy drop down box in the upper right, which shows whether questions are unanswered or marked.

-While studying for the test, I found several ideas for PPC campaigns that we are currently working on.
-So not only will preparing help you make a better score on the test, you may find features on AdWords that could be useful for current or future campaigns you conduct.
+While studying for the AdWords certification exam, I found several ideas for PPC campaigns that we are currently working on.
+So not only will preparing help you make a better score on the exam, you may find features on AdWords that could be useful for current or future campaigns you conduct.